NordicSemiconductor/pc-nrfconnect-ble/README.md

 Note: Make sure you have built the Boost libraries for the architecture (32 or 64-bit) required by your Node installation.

 ## Environment variables
-to build against the correct Electron version you will need to set the following environment variables with the corresponding values:
+To build against the correct Electron version you will need to set the following environment variables with the corresponding values:

     npm_config_runtime=electron
     npm_config_target=0.36.7